 Index Funds vs. ETFs: Which is Better for Your Portfolio?

-Since the rise of passive investing, the debate between Mutual Index Funds and ETFs (Exchange-Traded Funds) has been a staple of the financial world.
+Since the rise of passive investing, the debate between Mutual index Funds and ETFs (Exchange-Traded Funds) has been a staple of the financial world.
 In 2026, as we move toward Stock Market Mastery and Mastering Compound Interest, choosing the right "Vehicle" for your capital is just as important as choosing the asset itself.

 Both allow you to buy the "Whole Market" with a single click, but they have key structural, tax, and behavioral differences that can impact your long-term success.
 This guide is the definitive logic-map for choosing your 2026 investment vehicle.